 The European Citizens’ Initiative (ECI) is an important instrument of participatory democracy in the European Union.
 Thanks to this measure, one million EU citizens residing in at least one quarter of the Member States can invite the Commission to submit a proposal for a legal act which they consider to be required in order to implement the EU Treaties.
 The ECI gives EU citizens a right similar to the right of initiative of the European Parliament and the Council.
-Since the application of Regulation (EU) No 211/2011, which established detailed procedures and conditions for the ECI, two dozen initiatives have been attempted, of which two thirds have been successfully submitted to the Commission.
+Since the application of Regulation (EU) No 211/2011, which established detailed procedures and conditions for the ECI, three initiatives have been successfully submitted to the Commission.

 Citizens’ initiatives are instruments available to citizens in a majority of the Member States, be it at national, regional or local level, although they differ considerably in scope and procedure.
 The concept of EU citizenship, from which the European Citizens’ Initiative (ECI) was derived, was first introduced in the Maastricht Treaty (1.3.1).
 Back in 1996, in the run-up to the Amsterdam Intergovernmental Conference, the Austrian and Italian foreign ministers proposed that a right to submit such initiatives be introduced alongside the right to petition the European Parliament, but the proposal was not retained by the Conference.
 Provisions for a citizens’ initiative very similar to the current regime were originally included in the draft Constitutional Treaty (Article 47(4)).
 Although the Convention Praesidium rejected the inclusion of these provisions in the final text, concerted efforts on the part of civil society organisations allowed them to be maintained.
 Following the failure of the ratification process for the Constitutional Treaty, similar provisions were reinserted during the drafting of the Lisbon Treaty.